-If you would like to stand for election, please complete the enclosed nomination form and return it to the school no later than 16/11/2021.
+If you would like to stand for election, please complete the enclosed nomination form and return it to the school no later than 21/10/2022.
 You may also include a short personal statement to support your nomination, which should be no longer than 250 words.

 If there are more nominations than vacancies, the election will be by secret ballot.
 If that is necessary, voting papers will be sent to all parents together with details of the ballot procedure.
+However, if two or less nominations are made, these places will automatically be allocated without the need for a secret ballot.